 Which is pretty much the theme of this blog, that the Bible was not written by super-heroes not remotely like us, but by people just like us – “with all our inherent faults and flaws.”

 The lower image is courtesy of File: Gerard van Honthorst – King David Playing the Harp.
 The artist (1590-1656) was a “Dutch Golden Age painter” who early in life visited Rome, where he found success “painting in a style influenced by Caravaggio.
 Following his return to the Netherlands he became a leading portrait painter.”
 See Gerard van Honthorst – Wikipedia.

-As to the topic David playing the harp in general, see also David – Wikipedia, the free encyclopedia.
+As to the topic David playing the harp in general, see also David – Wikipedia.
 The article noted the account of First Samuel, Chapter 16, about Saul, the first king of Israel being tormented by an evil spirit.
 It was suggested “he send for David, a young warrior famed for bravery and his lyre playing.
 Saul did so, and made David one of his armor-bearers.
 From then on, whenever ‘the spirit from God came on Saul, David would take up his lyre and play.
 Then relief would come to Saul; he would feel better, and the evil spirit would leave him,’” as illustrated above.

 See also On the psalms up to September 28.